Peace Arch Park

-Peace Arch Park is an international park consisting of Peace Arch Historical State Park in the United States and Peace Arch Provincial Park in Canada.
+Peace Arch Park is an international park consisting of Peace Arch Historical State Park in Washington, United States and Peace Arch Provincial Park in British Columbia, Canada.
 The park straddles the international boundary between the two countries at the extreme western end of the main contiguous section of the two countries' land border, between Blaine, Washington, United States, and Surrey, British Columbia, Canada, where it reaches Semiahmoo Bay of the Salish Sea on the continent's Pacific Coast.

-The park's central feature is the Peace Arch.
+The park's central feature is the Peace Arch (Arche de la Paix).
+Construction of the 20.5 m arch was headed by American lawyer Sam Hill and dedicated in September 1921.
+The Peace Arch commemorates the signing of the Treaty of Ghent in 1814 and symbolizes a long history of peace between the two nations.
+The monument is built on the exact U.S.–Canada boundary, where Interstate 5 on the U.S. side of the border becomes Highway 99 on the Canadian side, in the grass median between the northbound and southbound lanes.

-The park is located at the Peace Arch Border Crossing (also known as the Douglas Border Crossing), where Highway 99 in British Columbia and Interstate 5 in Washington State meet.
+The park is located at the Peace Arch Border Crossing (also known as the Blaine–Douglas Border Crossing), where Highway 99 in British Columbia and Interstate 5 in Washington State meet.
+It is one of the busiest border crossings between Canada and the United States, and the busiest such crossing west of Detroit.
 The park's northern portion is about 9 ha and is managed by the British Columbia Ministry of Environment.
 The southern portion is about 20 acre and is managed by the Washington State Parks and Recreation Commission.

+About 500,000 people visit the Peace Arch each year.

-History
+History and description

 Border inspection services at what is now known as the Peace Arch Border Crossing long predated the 1921 construction of the Peace Arch.

+In 1914 Samuel Hill, lawyer for the Great Northern Railway, organized an international fundraising campaign to build the Peace Arch.
+American architect Harvey Wiley Corbett donated his talents to design the Arch.
+International volunteers began constructing in 1920.
+It was dedicated on September 6, 1921, and was considered one of the first earthquake-resistant structures built in North America.

-The Peace Arch, dedicated in 1921, commemorates the Treaty of Ghent and the Rush-Bagot agreement ending the War of 1812, which "provided for peaceful resolution of U.S.—British disputes and an unguarded U.S./Canadian border."
+It commemorates the Treaty of Ghent and the Rush-Bagot agreement ending the War of 1812, which "provided for peaceful resolution of U.S.—British disputes and an unguarded U.S./Canadian border."
 The United States side was established as a state park in 1931.
 The Canadian side was established as a provincial park on November 7, 1939.